postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Listing APIs in Private API Network](https://assets.postman.com/postman-docs/private-api-network-listing-v9.gif)

-You can also add an API to your team's Private API Network from Postman.
-Go to the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) via **APIs** in the left navigation bar.
+You can also add an API to your team's Private API Network from the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) via **APIs** in the left navigation bar.
 Select an API to see a high-level description on the **Overview** tab.
+Select **Add API to Private API Network** in the upper right corner of the overview page.

 Learn more about [editing and versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/#updating-versions).